Skip to content

 • The project-local catalog is the source of truth; agents/ under the active overlay root is a compatibility projection that is materialized as needed.

-project easy specialist set notes:
+project specialist set notes:

 • --name is required and must identify an existing specialist.
 At least one update or clear flag is required.

-• Patchable fields include prompt (--system-prompt, --system-prompt-file, --clear-system-prompt), skills (--with-skill, --add-skill, --remove-skill, --clear-skills), setup (--setup), credential (--credential), prompt mode (--prompt-mode, --clear-prompt-mode), launch-owned model (--model, --clear-model, --reasoning-level, --clear-reasoning-level), and persistent env (--env-set, --clear-env).
+• Patchable fields include prompt (--system-prompt, --system-prompt-file, --clear-system-prompt), skills (--with-skill, --add-skill, --remove-skill, --clear-skills), setup (--setup), credential (--credential), prompt mode (--prompt-mode, --clear-prompt-mode), launch-owned model (--model, --clear-model, --reasoning-level, --clear-reasoning-level), persistent env (--env-set, --clear-env), and managed system-skill policy (--system-skill-set, --system-skill, --system-skills-mode, --no-system-skills, --clear-system-skills).

 • --env-set replaces the stored specialist env mapping with the repeated NAME=value records supplied on that command.
 Use --clear-env to remove the mapping.